Published: 17/09/2021

 Account Scraping

-Account scraping is when someone uses software or API’s to collect user data from your website.
+Account scraping is when someone uses software or APIs to collect user data from your website.
 This is illegal in many cases, but difficult to prove and fight against.

 Usually, account scrapers are third parties who make money by selling the data they fetch from your site to advertisers.
-For instance, social media sites can access Facebook API’s in order to get data about which of their users are also on your site.
+For instance, social media sites can access Facebook APIs to get data about which of their users are also on your site.
 Often you won’t even know that this happens.
 Data that has been passed through an API call once cannot be traced back if it gets sold multiple times afterwards.

 The main issue with account scraping is that companies selling data don’t care where the data comes from and what they imply in its collection and distribution.
 This means your company could get blacklisted in an instant, by way of not following the guidelines set out for third parties handling user data, leading to a loss of brand reputation.

-How to fight account scraping
+How do you fight account scraping?

 Unfortunately, account scraping can be difficult to fight.
 If you suspect your website is being scraped by third parties, there are a few steps you should take:

-• Block all direct access to your API’s or website.
+• Block all direct access to your APIs or website.
 This step might not always be possible for larger companies with an active user base.

-• Make sure that no sensitive data can be retrieved via your API’s (no names, age etc.).
+• Make sure that no sensitive data can be retrieved via your APIs (no names, age etc.).
 Pass only publicly available information like user IDs and profile pictures.

 Frequently asked questions about account scraping